 Services Canada/ Retraite Quebec can supply you with your personal payment amounts.
 CPP/QPP retirement pension does not start automatically.
 You need to set up an account and apply for a personal access code.
 Click here for some guidance and considerations on when to start your CPP or QPP retirement benefits.

 For 2020, the average CPP/QPP payment is $664.41 (at age 65) with a maximum payment of $1,177.30.
 The cost of living increase applied in January 2020 was 1.9% and the new amounts represent an increase of 1.95%.

 The most that you can receive at age 65 or over if you are eligible for both the retirement pension and the survivor's pension is the maximum retirement pension that an individual could have received.

 CPP Pension Sharing

 You may apply to voluntarily share your CPP retirement pensions with your married spouse or common law partner and are living together.
-You must be eligible to receive your CPP pension or at least be eligible to receive it.
+You must be receiving your CPP pension or at least be eligible to receive it.
 This sharing of the retirement pension may provide some tax savings.

 The sharing of your pension begins when your application is approved and cannot be backdated.
 It ends when:

 - Either one of you formally request a cancellation